Tytherington, Gloucestershire

-Tytherington is a village in South Gloucestershire, England, situated 2 mi south east of Thornbury.
+Tytherington is a village in the civil parish of Tytherington and Itchington, in the South Gloucestershire district, in the ceremonial county of Gloucestershire, England, situated 2 mi south east of Thornbury.
 The parish population taken at the 2011 census was 666.
+On 1 April 2023 the parish was renamed from "Tytherington" to "Tytherington and Itchington".

 To the west of the village is Tytherington Quarry, a 57 ha limestone quarry incorporating 2 active workings, operated by Hanson plc, and a disused working now designated as a Site of Special Scientific Interest.

 The former Yate to Thornbury railway branch line passes through the south of the village, with two bridges in the village and a tank engine near the quarry entrance as reminders of the railway.
 The line now ends at the quarry and is used for the transport of stone, but used to continue through a tunnel under the A38, to Thornbury.
 Tytherington had its own small station on the single track line: it opened in 1872 and closed to passengers in 1944.
 The M5 motorway runs along the north west fringe of the village.

 In the village there is a park, a former primary school (now used as the village hall), the Swan public house, a community shop, a church and a Baptist chapel.
 The community shop has a Post Office branch which has now reopened after being under threat of closure.